-Grammar Rule FEEL Mapped to Domain Applicability 20 e.name e."name" type(e) is a context 20 e.name see below type(e) is a date/time/duration type(e) e. name name = date result is the named component of the date object e .
-Valid names are shown to the right. year, month, day date and time result is the named component of the date and time object e.
-Valid names are shown to the right. time offset and timezone may be null year, month, day, hour, minute, second, time offset, timezone time result is the named component of the time object e .
-Valid names are shown to the right, time offset and timezone may be null hour, minute, second, time offset, timezone years and months duration result is the name d component of the years and months duration object e .
-Valid names are shown to the right. years, months days and time duration result is the name d component of the days and time duration object e .
+Grammar Rule FEEL Mapped to Domain Applicability 20 e.name e."name" type(e) is a context 20 e.name see below type(e) is a date/time/duration type(e) e. name name = date result is the named component of the date object e . year, month, day Valid names are shown to the right. date and time result is the named component of the date and time object e .
+Valid names are shown to the right. time offset and timezone may be null time result is the named component of the time object e .
+Valid names are shown to the right. time offset and timezone may be null hour, minute, second, time offset, timezone years and months duration result is the name d component of the years and months duration object e .
+Valid names are shown to the right. days and time duration result is the name d component of the days and time duration object e .
 Valid names are shown to the right. days, hours, minutes, seconds